lightlace/cpp-docs.de-de/docs/cppcx/wrl/hstring-class.md

 ### <a name="return-value"></a>Rückgabewert

-Der Wert des zugrunde liegenden HSTRING-Handles
+Der Wert des zugrunde liegenden hstring-Handles.

 ## <a name="getaddressof"></a>HString::GetAddressOf